mongodb/specifications/source/message/OP_MSG.rst

      will pickup on next time it uses the connection.
 This means at least one unacknowledged write operation will be lost as the client does not discover the failover until next time the socket is used.
-* Will the ``moreToCome`` flag ever be used for responses?
-  The ``moreToCome`` flag will also be sent on response, where the sender signals to the recipient that more messages are coming and the recipient must wait its turn until all messages have arrived (e.g. ``moreToCome`` no longer set).
-This in practice achieves "exhaust" functionality.
-Note that MongoDB 3.6 does not currently implement this flag on responses, but may in the future.
 * Should we provide ``runMoreToComeCommand()`` helpers?
   Since the protocol allows any command to be tagged with ``moreToCome``, effectively allowing any operation to become ``fire & forget``, it might be a good idea